MSOpenTech/Cinder/vc2013_winrt/readme.txt

 retarget for vc2013
 Add Ref: cinder
 retarget for vc2013
-    nb. had to copy in icons per manifest, different icons for each platform
+    nb.  copy in icons per manifest, different icons for each platform